LaunchCodeEducation/lchs/src/assignments/coded-messages.rst

 .. index:: ! encryption

-**Encryption** refers to any process that converts information into a "secret code" that hides its meaning from prying eyes.
+**Encryption** refers to any process that converts information into a secret code that hides its meaning from prying eyes.
 For example, messages can be *encrypted* on one user's device, sent to another user, and then changed back into plain text on the second device.
 Anyone spying on the message mid-stream will see unreadable content.